Generalized Median of Means Principle for Bayesian Inference

-As mentioned before, the approach followed in this work relies on a version of the median of means (MOM) principle to construct a robust proxy for the log-likelihood of the data and, consequently, a robust version of the posterior distribution.
-The original MOM estimator was proposed by \cite{nemirovsky1983problem} and later, independently, by \cite{jerrum1986random,alon1999space}.
-Its versions and extensions were studied more recently by many authors including \citet{lerasle2011robust, lugosi2016risk, lecue2020robust2,minsker2020asymptotic}; we refer the reader to the surveys mentioned in the introduction for a more detailed literature overview.
+As we mentioned above, the approach followed in this work relies on a version of the median of means (MOM) principle to construct a robust proxy for the log-likelihood of the data and, consequently, a robust version of the posterior distribution.
 The idea of replacing the empirical log-likelihood of the data by its robust proxy appeared previously the framework of general Bayesian updating described by \cite{bissiri2016general}, where, given the data and the prior, the posterior is viewed as the distribution minimizing the loss expressed as the sum of a ``loss-to-data'' term and a ``loss-to-prior'' term.
 In this framework, \citet{jewson2018principles} adopted different types of f-divergences (such as the one corresponding to the Hellinger distance), to the loss-to-prior term to obtain a robust analogue of the posterior; this approach has been investigated further in \cite{knoblauch2019generalized}.
-Asymptotic behavior of related types of posteriors was studied by \cite{miller2021asymptotic}, though the framework in that paper is not limited to parametric models while imposing more restrictive regularity conditions than the ones required in the present work.
-Various extensions for this class of algorithms were suggested, among others, by \citet[][based on so-called ``robust disparities'']{hooker2014bayesian}, \citet[][based on $\alpha$-density power divergence]{ghosh2016robust}, \cite{nakagawa2020robust}, \cite{bhattacharya2019bayesian}, and \citet[][who used kernel Stein discrepancies in place of the log-likelihood]{matsubara2021robust}.
+Asymptotic behavior of related types of posteriors was studied by \cite{miller2021asymptotic}, though the framework in this paper is not limited to the parametric models; when applied in the classical parametric setting, the imposed regularity conditions turn out to be more restrictive than the ones required in the present work.
+Various extensions for this class of algorithms were suggested, among others, by \citet[][based on so-called ``robust disparities'']{hooker2014bayesian}, \citet[][]{ghosh2016robust}, \cite{nakagawa2020robust}, \citet[][]{bhattacharya2019bayesian}, all of which relied on $f$-divergences, \citet[][who used kernel Stein discrepancies in place of the log-likelihood]{matsubara2021robust}, and \citet[][based on the general ``scoring rules'']{pacchiardi2021generalized}.
 Yet another interesting idea for replacing the log-likelihood by its robust alternative, yielding the so-called ``$\rho$-Bayes'' posterior, was proposed and rigorously investigated by \cite{baraud2020robust}.
-However, sampling from the $\rho$-posterior appears to be computationally difficult, while most of the other works mentioned above impose strict regularity conditions on the model that, unlike our results, exclude popular examples like the Laplace likelihood.
+However, sampling from the $\rho$-posterior appears to be computationally difficult.